envsa/craft/README.md

     composer create-project envsa/craft craft3

-Then `cd` to your new project directory, and run Craft's `setup` console command to create your `.env` environments and optionally install:
+Say `no` when prompted to start the craft setuo, then `cd` to your new project directory.

     cd PATH
-    ./craft setup

 The next step will depend on your local dev setup, we'll be using [nitro](https://github.com/craftcms/nitro).